Grasshopper Class (Year 1) 2025 - 2026

 |

-This half-term we will be learning all about Materials and their properties and uses.
+This half-term we will be learning all about Animals including Humans.

 In this topic children will: